Wilkuu-1/Wi_dwm/README.md

 # Wi_dwm
-My fork of dwm
+Wilkuu's clone of dwm.

 ## Status:
 *Pretty much work in progress*

 ## Disclaimer
-Cloning this repo will result in an almost vanilla dwm, and some dependency issues if you are here for that, clone it from [suckless](https://dwm.suckless.org/)
+Cloning this repo will result in an almost vanilla dwm, and some dependency issues.
+If you are here for just vanilla dwm, clone it from [suckless](https://dwm.suckless.org/).